Jose Luis Pelaez Inc/Getty Images

 Some itemized deductions are limited based on a taxpayer's adjusted gross income, or AGI.
 Others are restricted to a threshold, or percentage, of the filer's AGI.

 Taxpayers who make a certain amount also may not be able to deduct all of their itemized deductions.
-The total of Schedule A deductions begins phasing out if your AGI is more than $154,950 if married filing separately; $258,250 if single; $284,050 if head of household; or $309,900 if married filing jointly or a qualifying widow(er).
+The total of Schedule A deductions begins phasing out if your AGI is more than $259,400 if single; $311,300 if married filing jointly.

 Limits on itemized deductions